Wynn Resorts Limited (WYNN) Stock: A Value Analysis

 WYNN) stock’s latest price update

-Wynn Resorts Limited (NASDAQ: WYNN)’s stock price has increased by 0.82 compared to its previous closing price of 106.34. but the company has seen a -0.91% decline in its stock price over the last five trading sessions.
-Barron’s reported on 11/28/22 that Wynn, Casino Stocks Rise on Macau License Renewals.
-One Risk Down, One to Go.
+Wynn Resorts Limited (NASDAQ: WYNN)’s stock price has increased by 2.67 compared to its previous closing price of 109.00. but the company has seen a 5.00% gain in its stock price over the last five trading sessions.

 WYNN’s Market Performance

-Wynn Resorts Limited (WYNN) has experienced a -0.91% fall in stock performance for the past week, with a 1.97% rise in the past month, and a 32.82% rise in the past quarter.
-The volatility ratio for the week is 2.95%, and the volatility levels for the past 30 days are at 2.99% for WYNN.
-The simple moving average for the last 20 days is -1.85% for WYNN stock, with a simple moving average of 38.26% for the last 200 days.
+Wynn Resorts Limited (WYNN) has seen a 5.00% rise in stock performance for the week, with a -1.32% decline in the past month and a 37.72% surge in the past quarter.
+The volatility ratio for the week is 2.35%, and the volatility levels for the past 30 days are at 2.89% for WYNN.
+The simple moving average for the last 20 days is 2.87% for WYNN stock, with a simple moving average of 43.04% for the last 200 days.

 Analysts’ Opinion of WYNN